cdunham1989/CV/README.md

 [Projects](https://github.com/cdunham1989/CV#projects) | [Skills](https://github.com/cdunham1989/CV#skills) | [Education](https://github.com/cdunham1989/CV#education) | [Experience](https://github.com/cdunham1989/CV#experience) | [Hobbies & Interests](https://github.com/cdunham1989/CV#hobbies-and-interests)

+Former Secondary Science Teacher with a wide range of transferable skills, currently embarking on a career change into the tech industry through Makers Academy in London.

 I'm a self professed geek, full of little facts about how things work or why things happen.
 Since I was a child I've always enjoyed learning a wide range of things, challenging myself to develop in new and exciting ways.
 In my adult life so far this has taken me in a number of different directions.
 From secondary science teaching, to professional development of managers at a university in central London.

 I've always been creatively minded and have had little opportunity to explore this side of myself in my career.
 I believe learning to code and becoming a software developer will give me this opportunity and that really excites me.